The Pear-shaped figure.

-The pear shaped figure is considered to be the most common shape associated with the female figure.
-Unlike the Hour glass, Banana or Apple It is usually defined by having narrower shoulders, smaller bust and defined waist, with broader hips, a rounder bum and wider thighs.
-Famous examples of women who are said to have a pear-shaped figure are a singer and actress Jennifer Lopez, Beyonce Knowles, Shakira, Kristin Davis and Rihanna.
+The pear-shaped figure, unlike the Hourglass figure, Banana figure or Apple figure is considered by most to be the most common body type associated with the female figure.
+Listed are a few famous examples of women who are said to have a pear-shaped figure.
+Jennifer Lopez, Beyonce Knowles, Shakira, Kristin Davis and Rihanna.